marian13/basic_temperature/README.md

 ### Conversions

-Temperatures can be converted to diffirent scales.
+Temperatures can be converted to different scales.

 Currently, the following scales are supported: `Celsius`, `Fahrenheit`, `Kelvin` and `Rankine`.